[GTranslate]

 Why is constructive dismissal important?

-Constructive dismissal means that even though you are the one that quit, you have the right to claim wrongful dismissal.
-In this case, although you resigned, the situation is treated as if you were let go without notice or termination pay.
+In cases of constructive dismissal, even though the employee quits, they still have the right to claim wrongful dismissal.
+The company treated the situation as though they had let go of the employee without notice or termination pay.

 What qualifies as constructive dismissal?

-Constructive dismissal cases are hardly ever black and white, and are always closely investigated on a case-by-case basis.
-Although the interpretation of constructive dismissal can be ambiguous, the Supreme Court of Canada has outlined two main criteria:
+Constructive dismissal cases require an extremely thorough examination.
+They’re rarely straightforward and are always closely investigated on a case-by-case basis.
+Although the interpretation can be ambiguous, the Supreme Court of Canada has outlined two main criteria:

-This could include change in compensation, change in duties, change in work location, etc.
+This may include change in compensation, change in duties, change in work location, etc.

-This requires a careful look at the employer’s conduct over a period of time in order to identify whether or not the employer has made it virtually impossible for the employee to continue working in that environment.
+The next step would be to look at the employer’s conduct over a period of time.
+Employees need to consider if their employer has made it extremely difficult for them to keep working in that place.

-As a member of Teamsters 987, you have what many workers out there don’t have – support and protection.
-If you feel that your employer has either breached your employment contract or created an exceptionally hostile work environment, get in touch with us, we’re always here to help.
+As a Teamsters 987 member, you’re already one step ahead in getting the support and protection you deserve.
+If you feel that your employer has broken your employment contract or created an exceptionally hostile work environment, get in touch with us.
+We’re always here to help.

 Comments are closed.